Featured Post

 My answer: accept a bit more risk, open a self-directed portfolio account and invest with care.
 All the big North American markets are at all time highs.
 A correction is likely.
 At the very least, a pullback from the recent highs is likely.

-My answer, buy enough good, dividend-paying investments to get you by and keep the balance of your money in a money market account paying .25% daily interest.
-This is the same rate as paid by a 1 year term GIC!
+My answer, buy enough good, dividend-paying investments to get you by and keep the balance of your money in an investment savings account mutual fund with absolutely zero fees.

 I'm tracking a demo portfolio to show a friend exactly what I mean.
 They can show this post to the bank at their next meeting.